Experience O'Keefe Ranch

 The Log House

-The original O'keefe family home.
-Tours of this unique ancestral dwelling can be arranged upon request for family groups and small social bubbles, and can be an especially interesting contrast to the grandiose mansion later inhabited by the same family.
+The original O'keefe family home and an especially interesting contrast to the grandiose mansion later inhabited by the same family.
 On busy days, Nanny Duddy will be giving tours of the log house and sharing the special times the O’Keefe children had together.

 The Meat and Dairy House